lsst-dm/dmtn-234/index.rst

 In order to deploy the Science Platform's identity management component, the hosting environment for that Science Platform deployment must provide:

 - A Kubernetes cluster running a recent version of Kubernetes.
+  The Science Platform, including the identity management system, only supports Kubernetes and will not run in any other environment.
-  The Science Platform is primarily tested against the "regular" channel of Google Kubernetes Engine and may not work on older versions of Kubernetes.
+  It is primarily tested against the "regular" channel of Google Kubernetes Engine and may not work on older versions of Kubernetes.

 - Load balancing and IP allocation for an ingress controller.
   This will be used by ingress-nginx to allocate its external IP and to receive external traffic.